Introduction

 Obviously, there's nothing wrong with having a treat like a brownie or a cookie every now and then.
 Occasionally at a holiday or gathering, one brownie or cookie certainly will not kill you.
 But if you're someone who has them all the time, then learning to make healthier swaps with minimal difference can be a gamechanger.

 For the purposes of this experiment, I will be modifying both my Classic Fudgy Brownies and Classic Chocolate Chip Cookies recipes.
-The way I see it, there are 3 health problems with traditional brownies and cookies, and most dessert for that matter.
+The way I see it, there are 3 health problems with traditional brownies and classic cookies, and most desserts for that matter.
 These are the following:

 Brownies